mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

         current Python interpreter's version, the timestamp of the bytecode file is older or equal to the source version (or the source does not exist) it will load that.
-    2. If the bytecode is missing out outdated it will load the source file and compile that to bytecode.
+    2. If the bytecode is missing or outdated it will load the source file and compile that to bytecode.
 For that it checks magic comments in the file header for encoding and tab settings and decodes according to those settings.
 It will also check if a